Okage: Shadow King: Gameplay

 In Okage: Shadow King, the player character Ari proceeds through the game by visiting towns, traveling across the overworld and exploring dungeons.
-The game contains warp pillars that can be used to quick travel to other locations once they have been discovered.
+The game contains warp pillars that can be used to quickly travel to other locations once they have been discovered.

-The combat is similar to that of many role-playing games, with characters having health points (HP) and magic points (MP).
+The turn-based combat is similar to that of many role-playing games, with characters having health points (HP) and magic points (MP).
 Battles generally commence when the player touches an enemy on the overworld.
 In addition to party members engaging in combat, Ari's shadow Stan, although not playable, may use powerful magic attacks on the enemy.
 Each fight is turned based, and a character can opt to wait in order to perform a more powerful combo attack with other characters.
 Characters have innate elements that are visible to the player during battle.
 This determines the types of spells they learn and what spells are strong against which enemies (for instance, lightning magic is strong against ice characters).
-If at any time during battle, Ari is defeated, it is game over, and the player must return to their last save.
+If Ari is defeated at any time during battle, the player suffers a "game over" and must return to their last save.

 Plot

 Story

-The story stars a quiet, 16 year old boy named Ari who lived a peaceful life in the town of Tenel until one day his grandfather comes to his house with an ancient bottle, and to save his sister from a curse inflicted to her by a ghost, they perform a ritual summoning an ancient evil, Lord Stanley Hihat Trinidad XIV, or "Stan" for short, who merges with Ari's shadow.
+The story stars a quiet, 16-year-old boy named Ari who lived a peaceful life in the town of Tenel.
+One day, his grandfather comes to his house with an ancient bottle, in order to save his sister from a curse inflicted upon her by a ghost.
+They perform a ritual summoning an ancient evil, Lord Stanley Hihat Trinidad XIV, or "Stan" for short, who merges with Ari's shadow.
 They then embark on a journey to defeat the fake Evil Kings who stole Stan's powers and take over the world.